tuftsdatalab/Research_Technology_Bioinformatics/workshops/introHPC1.md

 ## Orienting Yourself in Terminal

 Now that we have a compute node we can start entering commands, specifically linux commands.
 Linux is an operating system and Linux commands are widely used in life science pipelines.
+This interface where you enter commands is called the command line interface or just command line.
 Let's start by figuring out where we are using `pwd`:

 ```
 [tutln01@i2cmp008 ~]$ pwd